Example$75,000 employment income · Ontario · results update as you type

 Ontario take-home pay starts with gross employment income, then subtracts federal and Ontario income tax (using 2026 brackets and credits), Canada Pension Plan (CPP/CPP2), Employment Insurance (EI), and any pre-tax deductions you model (such as RRSP).
 Provincial surtaxes and the Ontario health premium may apply at higher income levels.

 Yes.
-The tool uses 2026 CPP and CPP2 rates and ceilings and 2026 EI premiums, capped at the maximum insurable earnings.
-Results are illustrative-verify with your pay stub or accountant.
+The tool uses 2026 CPP and CPP2 rates and ceilings and 2026 EI premiums, capped at maximum insurable earnings.
+Results are illustrative - verify with your pay stub or accountant.

 No. MoneyMetrics provides educational estimates.
-Use official CRA guidance, your employer’s payroll, or a qualified professional for decisions.
+Use official CRA guidance, your employer's payroll system, or a qualified professional for decisions affecting your actual taxes.

 Long-form explainers that pair with this calculator.